aaa-blog/aaa-blog.github.io/_posts/2023-07-27-striking-the-right-balance.md

 3. Impact: WMDs can significantly affect people's lives, often perpetuating inequality and discrimination.

 I will deep dive into some of the real-life examples in future.
-IT is a call to action for responsible and ethical use of mathematical models.
+These examples are call to action for responsible and ethical use of mathematical models.

 ##### Oppenheimer - Nuclear & AI parallel